Frequently asked questions

 With your due date approaching, it’s important to know when to contact us.
-You should call us for any of the following:
+You should call us if you experience any of the following:

 Contractions of the uterus are usually the first sign of labor.
 Contractions feel like menstrual cramps, with pressure or pain in the lower abdomen or back occurring at regular intervals.
 By resting your hands on your belly, you can feel the uterus tightening and getting hard during a contraction.
 Remember that a normal labor typically lasts 12-24 hours.
 For a healthy patient with no complications, it is generally more comfortable to spend the early part of labor at home.
 When contractions are 3-5 minutes apart or less, lasting 60 seconds or longer and you cannot comfortably speak or walk during a contraction, you should call us.
 Obviously, if you have a history of a previous rapid labor, you’ll need to call us sooner.

-In some women, labor begins with fluid leaking out of the sac surrounding the baby.
+In some women, labor begins with fluid leaking out of the sac surrounding the baby—their “water breaks” (technically called “rupture of the membranes”).
 This may occur with an impressive gush or may be a steady leak that repeatedly soaks your underwear.
 In most cases, contractions begin within a few hours of rupture of the membranes.
 If you think you’re leaking fluid, call us immediately.
 We may ask you to be evaluated in the hospital or to wait to be evaluated in the office.
 Be sure to note whether the fluid is clear, or colored yellow or green when you call.

 Babies are usually less active in the last few weeks of pregnancy.
 If you feel that the baby is not active enough, place yourself in a quiet room without distractions (no television or cell phone) and rest both hands on your abdomen.
 You should feel the baby move at least six times over the course of an hour.
 If the baby does not move or if movements are noticeably decreased, do not worry-healthy babies normally have sleepy times during which they are less active.
 Call the office or the on-call service and explain to the obstetrician what is going on.

 Prior to the onset of labor, most women will pass a brown, sticky substance called the mucous plug.
-This is completely normal and you should not be alarmed.
+This is completely normal, so do not be alarmed.
 Once contractions begin, a small amount of bleeding from the dilating cervix is also normal.
 The bleeding should at all times be lighter than a period.
 If your bleeding is heavier than this, contact us.